simeonreusch/ztf_plan_obs/README.md

 # Requirements
 [ztfquery](https://github.com/mickaelrigault/ztfquery) for checking if fields have a reference.

-Requires at least Python 3.7
+ztf_plan_obs requires at least Python 3.7

 # Installation
 Using Pip: ```pip3 install ztf_plan_obs```.